dead-claudia/proposal-positive-modulo/README.md

 ## Proposal

-Now, imagine if we had a `x %% y` that was like `x % y`, but instead of returning the sign of `x`, returned the sign of `y`.
+Now, imagine if we had a `x %% y` that was like `x % y`, but instead of returning the sign of `x`, always returned a positive number.
 Let's look at those again, but swap in the new operators:

 ```js
 function isOdd(x) {